A magazine tracks down the mysterious poster of a strange advertisement regarding time travel in Safety Not Guaranteed.

 As I said, there are definitely moments where the film feels campy and a bit off but in hindsight it seems even these moments weren’t so much mistakes but by design.
 Every single time I thought the movie was going to go too far it simply (and cleverly) brought it back a notch winning the audience over in the process.
 It does this so well that I can’t even recall the moments before each conversion.

 There are also special moments in this film where time itself seems to stop and we get to pause with it to bask in the warming ambiance of the moment.
 It’s all quite well done.

 Even the music is spot-on.
 I wasn’t familiar with any of the songs and yet they all felt entirely familiar and seamless.

 The film is one where time and again you’ll wonder, “Do I believe?”
 By the end I believed but don’t misread that.
 I believed in the journey and this has nothing to do with any potential time travel.
-How can anyone dislike a movie that makes you smile so broadly and so giddy inside?
+How can anyone dislike a movie that makes you smile so broadly and feel so giddy inside?
 I certainly can’t.
-My only tiny complaint is that I wanted just one more scene but, I suspect, that would have been a cop-out.
+My only tiny complaint is that I wanted just one more conclusive scene but, I suspect, that would have been a cop-out.